Update (22 Jul 2020): Intention to fundraise announced

-- Access to a large and diversified portfolio of quoted and unquoted companies
+- Diversified portfolio of both AIM and unquoted companies

 The history of these VCTs goes back to 1995, the year VCTs were first established.

 For years they have been managed by Livingbridge, a leading UK independent private equity firm with a presence also in Australia and the US.